 For More Information

-Jennifer Holman was appointed Chief Counsel of the Governor’s Office of Planning and Research in December 2022.
-Ms. Holman and the Legal Affairs office provide legal advice to OPR on a range of legal issues covering the scope of OPR’s statutory charge, including environmental and land use law.
+Ms. Clark and the Legal Team provide legal advice to the Office on a range of legal issues covering the scope of the Office’s statutory charge, including environmental and land use law.